OMerkel/UCThello/README.md

 #Description

 UCThello is a board game using Monte-Carlo Tree Search (MCTS) with UCB (Upper Confidence Bounds) applied to trees (UCT in short) for the computer player AI.
-The board game used for demonstration purposes of the UCT algorithm is close to a game named Othello depending on selected options.
+The board game used for demonstration purposes of the UCT algorithm is close to a game named _Othello_ depending on selected options.
 In fact it can be played depending on your configuration following the official tournament rules of the WOF - World Othello Federation - if intended.
 Other rule settings to play variants are available, too.

-Othello is a derivative of the board game Reversi which can be played by UCThello as well.
-Reversi is claimed to be invented  by either Lewis Waterman or John W. Mollett.
-Predecessor of Reversi created by Mollett is The game of Annexation, also called Annex back in 19th century.
+_Othello_ is a derivative of the board game _Reversi_ which can be played by UCThello as well. _Reversi_ is claimed to be invented by either Lewis Waterman or John W. Mollett.
+Predecessor of _Reversi_ created by Mollett is _The game of Annexation_, also called _Annex_ back in 19th century.

 #References